pschaus/linfo2266/website/source/dp/index.rst

 #.
 Find a dynamic programming model for this problem and formulate the Bellman recurrence equations.
 #.
 Write a pseudocode for your algorithm.
 What is its time and space complexity?
 #.
+Can you model your solution as a longest-path problem in a DAG?
+#.
 (Bonus) Implement and verify your algorithm on `LeetCode <https://leetcode.com/problems/longest-increasing-subsequence/>`_.